 Ultimately, it took the surge of streaming services like Spotify for Apple to lose its position as the clear marketplace leader.
-As of December 31, 2019, Spotify leads the streaming pack with 271 million active and 124 million paid subscribers.
+Today, Spotify leads the pack in terms of subscribers with 155 million paying subs.
 The last time Cupertino released subscriber figures, it reported upward of 60 million Apple Music subscribers worldwide.
 Music downloads, by comparison, pretty much died.

 Still, milestones like the one celebrated today are always fun to look back on.
 They remind us of how much further Apple had to climb at the time.